 I Want To Tell You About The Menstrual Cycle

 If you’re a woman reading this, chances are no one ever properly explained your menstrual cycle to you.
-School skimmed over it, doctors handed out birth control with minimal context, and society treated it as something to hide.
-But your cycle isn’t just about having a period — it’s a vital sign of health, just like our heart rate or blood pressure.
+School skimmed over it, doctors handed out birth control with no context, and society treated it as something to hide.
+But your cycle isn’t just about having a period, it’s a vital sign of health, just like our heart rate or blood pressure.
 Understanding it is powerful and can transform the way we eat, move, and live.

-I know this firsthand, as I’ve never had a regular cycle.
-I was a late bloomer and didn’t get my period until 16, then a few months later, I went on the pill, which I stayed on for over a decade.
-When I came off the pill a few years ago, my period didn’t return, and it’s been confusing, especially without good professional support.
-Once I took matters into my own hands and understood the importance of our menstrual cycles, everything changed.
+I struggled for years trying to gain a regular cycle.
+I didn’t get my period until I was 16 and a few months later I went on the pill where I stayed for a decade.
+When I came off the pill, my period didn’t return and it was confusing.
+Professional support was lacking so I decided to educate myself and once I understood the importance of a menstrual cycle, everything changed.

 What is The Ovarian Cycle

-Our cycle isn’t just one phase — it’s a beautifully complex rhythm of hormonal shifts that influence everything from energy levels to our cravings.
+Our cycle isn’t just one phase, it’s a complex rhythm of hormonal shifts that influence everything from energy levels to cravings.

 Ovarian cycle demonstrating phases and hormonal fluctuations over a 28-day period.